-There are places to see and then comes THE PLACES TO SEE.
-There are some moments which are once lived and are cherished till the last breath.
-We are here to suggest you such moments.
+There are places to see and then comes THE PLACE TO SEE.
+There are some moments which once lived and are cherished forever.
+Often these experiences are beyond beautiful and we suggest you such places.
 There are various offbeat places which are not very famous but yes, they MUST be visited once in a lifetime.

 Meet Siddi tribe in Gujarat